 The movement of biohazardous materials, chemicals, or research animals can fall under various federal and state regulations.
-U-M has put into place restrictions on the movement of these materials on university modes of public transportation such as the U-M buses, where individuals unfamiliar with the materials may be potentially exposed or have the perception of exposure.
+U-M forbids the movement of these materials on university modes of public transportation such as the U-M buses, where individuals unfamiliar with the materials may be potentially exposed or have the perception of exposure.